microsoft/ms-tpm-20-ref/README.md

    2. Create `TPMCmd/OsslInclude/openssl` folder and copy there the contents of the `openssl/include/openssl` folder in the OpenSSL source tree used to build the OpenSSL library.

       If you enable SM{2,3,4} algorithms in `TpmProfile.h`, the build may fail because of missing `SM{2,3,4}.h` headers.
-In this case you will need to manually copy them over from OpenSSL’s `include/crypt` folder.
+In this case you will need to manually copy them over from OpenSSL's `include/crypt` folder.

    3. Build the solution with either Debug or Release as the active configuration.